Paula's Body Shop

 Magnesium is restored or replenished primarily by the whole foods we eat, the ultra processed foods we don't eat, what we expose our skin to via bath soaks or topical applications, and by dietary supplementation.

-For example, magnesium is known to have a potent laxative effect that happens primarily through supplementation.
+Some types of magnesium are not absorbed well by the body, resulting in a laxative effect, therefore should not be used as a daily supplement.
+Other types of magnesium absorb better, but do cost more.
 Magnesium from whole foods, on the other hand, is not known to have laxative effects unless the food, itself, does.
 Magnesium from foods is also safer from the perils of upper limits, whereas magnesium from supplementation should not exceed the recommended daily allowances without your doctor's approval.
-Magnesium absorbed through the skin appears to be as safe as magnesium foods, if not even safer in some cases.
+Magnesium absorbed through the skin appears to be as safe as magnesium foods.
+However, how much gets absorbed can vary from person to person and no studies have been done.

 The case for supplementation